ppy/osu-wiki/wiki/Tournaments/oPHN/2022_mania/en.md

 - One player has achieved enough wins in such a way that the other player cannot successfully win the round.
   - The winning player moves onto the next match.
-  - During the Group Stage, the losing player will be directed by the stipulations outlined in Section 1.5 of this ruleset.
+  - During the Group Stage, the losing player will be directed by the stipulations outlined in the [group stage](#group-stage) section of this ruleset.
 - Both players are at match point at the same time.
   - Both players will play the song designated as the tiebreaker.
   - The winner of the tiebreaker will progress to the next match of the tournament, while the loser will be eliminated or sent to the losers bracket, depending on the position of the player in the tournament.